ryanpdwyer/react-eleventy/fys2-Ch3.md

 - Is understandable to your audience, your fellow classmates
 - Develops logically, using effective and smooth transitions
 - Engages the reader, making points clearly and concisely
-- Citations: The book can be cited in APA style as (Shane, 2019, p.
-23).
+- Cites its source.
+Here, the book can be cited just with the page number - other sources, if used, should use APA / MLA style.

 Also, check to make sure your reflection avoids these **critical mistakes:**